JammerDEV-Es/TryHackMe/CTF/(easy) Pickle Rick CTF.md

 ```
 -u its to specify the directory and -w its to put the wordlist

-common.txt has 4615 words, and in the page find
+common.txt has 4615 words, this are the page directories:
 /.hta
 /.htaccess
 /.htpasswd